babelsociety/website/content/blog/in-depth-economy/index.md

 date = 2022-02-05
 +++

-In this article we analyze more in depth Babel Economy, and explain the reason behind this model, how it works and some critiques.
+In this article we analyze Babel Economy more in depth, and explain the reason behind this model, how it works and some critiques.

 # Managing scarce resources